Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: Introduction

 \subsection{\emph{Espresso} Acceleration in MHD Jets}

-In \citet{mbarek+19}, hereafter MC19, we explored the \emph{espresso} framework by following a bottom-up approach that keeps parametrizations at a minimum.
-In particular, we studied how particles are injected and accelerated by propagating test seeds in state-of-the-art 3D magnetohyrodynamic (MHD) simulations of relativistic jets.
-We found that \emph{espresso} acceleration is indeed generic and that particles can experience more than one \emph{espresso} shot in the presence of large-scale jet perturbations, which enables UHECR acceleration even in low-$\Gamma$ jets.
-Additionally, \emph{espresso}-accelerated particles are released quasi-isotropically.
+In MC19 we explored the \emph{espresso} framework by following a bottom-up approach that keeps parametrizations at a minimum.
+More specifically, we studied how particles are injected and accelerated by propagating test seeds in state-of-the-art 3D magnetohyrodynamic (MHD) simulations of relativistic jets.
+We found that particles gain energy to reach the Hillas limit of the jet through one/two \emph{espresso} shots \emph{without} any added scattering.
+In this regard, \emph{espresso} is model-independent and does not rely on assumptions on the jet structure and the diffusion rate.
+In general, we found no evidence that particles at the highest energies undergo any type of stochastic acceleration.
+We then concluded that \emph{espresso} acceleration is indeed generic and that particles can experience more than one \emph{espresso} shot even in low-$\Gamma$ jets.

-High-resolution MHD simulations run with PLUTO \citep{mignone+07,rossi+08}, which uses adaptive mesh refinement \citep{mignone+12}, can capture large-scale magnetic fluctuations self-consistently.
+Our high-resolution MHD simulations \citep[run with PLUTO, see ][]{mignone+07,rossi+08}, which use adaptive mesh refinement \citep{mignone+12}, can capture large-scale magnetic fluctuations self-consistently.
 Still, they cannot account for the potential role of smaller-scale turbulence, below the grid resolution, in particle scattering.
-In this paper we introduce sub-grid scattering (SGS) via a Monte Carlo approach: we propagate particles on the grid with a standard Boris pusher \cite[e.g.,][]{birdsall+91}, while prescribing a finite probability per unit time for particles to change their pitch angle with respect to the local magnetic field.
+In this paper we introduce sub-grid scattering (SGS) in the whole computational domain via a Monte Carlo approach: we propagate particles on the grid with a standard Boris pusher \cite[e.g.,][]{birdsall+91}, while prescribing a finite probability per unit time for particles to change their pitch angle with respect to the local magnetic field.
+Introducing SGS effectively includes an additional stochastic process with respect to our previous analysis, so we refer to the extra acceleration that one may obtain as (a type of) stochastic acceleration.
+Stretching the inverse-Compton analogy even further, adding SGS makes the environment more Compton-thick and fosters the comptonization of the seeds, without changing the maximum achievable energy.

 This approach allows us to investigate the role of stochastic acceleration, which is fostered by increased scattering, in realistic AGN jets.
 Understanding the properties of the resulting spectra that depend on the assumed level of SGS is particularly important because the actual diffusion rate in different jet regions is effectively a free parameter in any model and can hardly be constrained by observations.
 In particular, we address the following questions: \begin{itemize} \item Does SGS have an impact on the fraction of seeds that can be reaccelerated? \item Do particles typically gain more energy in the presence of SGS? \item Does the maximum achievable energy depend on the scattering rate? \item What is the relative importance of \emph{espresso} and stochastic acceleration? \end{itemize} We find that adding SGS increases the percolation rate into the high-$\Gamma$ regions of the jet and helps to break the correlation between in- and out-going angles \citep{caprioli15,caprioli18}, and hence facilitates multiple \emph{espresso} acceleration cycles.
 Both effects go in the direction of increasing the acceleration efficiency; therefore, the results of MC19 can be seen as a \emph{lower limit} on the effectiveness of the jet at accelerating particles.